acm-uic/student-task-manager-sig-mobile-dev/README.md

 > SIG Lead: I'll be all over the place helping out wherever the most pressing problem is.
 So leads please reach out if assisstance/more manpower is needed.

 > [!NOTE]
 > Project Manager: You'll be adjusting the timeline based on complaints/concerns from the entire team, and also prioritizing tasks as neccessary.
 You'll also be available if any extra manpower is needed.

-> [!NOTE]
-> Any problems with the schedule/ability to complete assignment should be communicated

 > [!IMPORTANT]
-> The lead needs to consider the schedule and timings of their team, and organizes work around that.
-The lead should be talking to their team and making sure everyone's doing good, and no problems are arising.

-> [!Note]
-> This entire process assumes that everyone voices any hardships that occur during the process.
-So if the timeline collides with your schedule, or if something comes up and hinders your ability to complete assignments on time, speak up!
+> Notice how each team only has to work for one to two weeks in the process.
+That's the entire point of this structure.
+After your week(s), you'll only need to work when problems come up and you are consulted.

+---

+## Tools and Languages
+These are the languages and tools we'll be using for our very first project

+- Flutter -> Frontend
+- Dart -> Backend
+- GetX -> State Management
+- SQLite -> Database
+- Git -> Sharing and peer coding
+- VSCode -> Collaborative coding with Microsoft Live Share and text editor